BKFighter/LPMs/README.md

 # How can I make one?

 They are just javascript functions made with the canvas API.
+Send us a PR with the LPM if you do!

 # Examples?